 With staff, students, visitors, contractors and suppliers moving around a number of buildings at all times of the day and night, fire safety in the education sector is vitally important.

 The Regulatory Reform (Fire Safety) Order 2005 dictates that fire risks must be assessed with action taken to prevent incident as necessary.

-Churches Fire works with several businesses in the education industry, providing fire detection and prevention services.
+Churches Fire & Security works with several businesses in the education industry, providing fire detection and prevention services.

 We have gathered 5 tips to help make sure your business complies with the law and maintains the safety of staff, students, visitors, contractors and suppliers.

 The starting point of any fire safety plan is a fire risk assessment.
 A legal requirement under The Regulatory Reform (Fire Safety) Order 2005, a fire risk assessment should be carried out by a qualified and experienced individual.

 The fire risk assessment must identify the following:

 - What is a fire hazard?
 Consider heaters, cooking equipment, electricals, science apparatus, sources of ignition, any smoking areas

 - Who is at risk?
 In a school, you should assume that everyone is at risk should a fire occur.
 Visitors and contractors will not be familiar with the building layout, so exit routes should be clearly marked.
 If there are people in the building with additional needs, make provisions to allow for their safe evacuation

 - What is your evacuation plan?
 Are there appropriate sources of fire detection and prevention?
 How has this evacuation plan been communicated to those on the premises